BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_02_basic_ports.md

 ## Output ports

-An input port pointing to the entry of the blackboard will be valid only if another node have already written "something" inside that same entry.
+An input port pointing to the entry of the blackboard will be valid only if another node has already written "something" inside that same entry.

 `ThinkWhatToSay` is an example of Node that uses an __output port__ to write a string into an entry.